 Comprehensive and Progressive Trans-Pacific Partnership (CPTPP) Agreement

-The Comprehensive and Progressive Trans-Pacific Partnership (CPTPP) Agreement was signed in Santiago, Chile on 8 March 2018 and comes into force on 30 December 2018.
+The Comprehensive and Progressive Trans-Pacific Partnership (CPTPP) Agreement was signed in Santiago, Chile on 8 March 2018 and came into force on 30 December 2018.
+On 15 December 2024, the United Kingdom became the first nation to formally accede to CPTPP.
+CPTPP Parties now include Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, Peru, Singapore, the United Kingdom, Viet Nam, and New Zealand.

-There is more information on the Rules of Origin in this Information Sheet (PDF 43.5 KB).
+There is more information on the Rules of Origin in this Information Sheet (PDF, 121 KB).
 Additional information can also be found on the MFAT website.

 Claiming Preference under CPTPP